How are public schools funded in Washington State?

 Did you notice?

-Maintenance and construction costs are not part of the state funding formula.
-Large projects regarding facilities can typically only be funded through a voter-approved bond/levy.
+Construction costs and major capital projects are not part of the state funding formula.
+Large projects regarding facilities are funded through voter-approved bonds or capital levies.

 WHAT IS MCCLEARY?